nikolaifischer/Media-Technology/README.md

 1. Log in as Admin
 2. A pop-up appears which allows you to create a new Semester.
 Do this to avoid errors.
+3. Access the "Admin Tools" by selecting the red user icon in the top left corner and click "Admin Tools"

 ## Home